The term spondylolisthesis derived from the Greek spondylos, meaning “vertebra,” and olisthenein, meaning “to slip.”

 The gradual increase in activity is allowed if symptoms improve.

 For nonsymptomatic patients, no active treatment is required but contact sports and high energy that might injure the back are to be avoided A follow up every 6-12 months til the completion of growth is required.

 Indications for surgery include

 - Persistent symptoms despite 9 months to 1 year of conservative treatment

 - Abnormal gait

 - Progression of the slip [Indicative of a severe dysplasia].

-Early surgery have benefit over delayed ones.
-An early surgery may may prevent difficult or risky surgeries at a later time.
+Early surgery has benefited over delayed ones.
+An early surgery may prevent difficult or risky surgeries at a later time.

-Though fusion surgery for spondylolisthesis is generally quite effective, but it is a major procedures and should not be considered until the conservative treatment has been tried for six months and failed.
+Though fusion surgery for spondylolisthesis is generally quite effective, it is a major procedure and should not be considered until the conservative treatment has been tried for six months and failed.

 A posterior fusion with pedicle screw instrumentation is generally considered the gold standard f